-Our Plan for 2024-25
+Derbyshire County Council | Council Plan Refresh 2024-25

-Challenges and Opportunities
+Challenges & Opportunities

 Budget pressures

 The council has always been and remains a well-run and prudently managed council that delivers vital, high quality, value-for-money services for the residents of Derbyshire.
 Spending money wisely and making the best use of available resources is at the heart of all decisions, being one of the core values that underpins how the council operates.